 - Talk back to it with a growth mindset voice.

 What is success – and how does it happen?

 Success in the classroom comes when learning and achievement are indistinguishable – when an “A” = content mastery by application, not regurgitation.
-In short, success happens when what we know (through facts and experiences) and what we’ve learned (the difference in understanding between two points) collide with the choices we make.
+In short, success happens when what we know (through facts and experiences) and what we’ve learned (the difference in understanding between two points) collides with the choices we make.

-That’s also my definition for failure.
+That’s also my definition of failure.